 Advocating for and engaging with the community.
 The roundtable being the first step of many for collaboration and knowledge sharing with the Darwin community.

-Investing in new technology and identifying innovate ways to deal with the changes likely to impact Darwin.
+Investing in new technology and identifying innovative ways to deal with the changes likely to impact Darwin.

 What’s the emergency?